craftcms/docs/docs/commerce/3.x/customers.md

 ## User Customer Info Tab

-A “Customer Info” tab will be available on every user’s account page in the control panel.

-This tab contains the following information:
+A “Customer Info” tab will be available on each user account page in the control panel containing the following information:

 - **Orders**: list of previous orders for the customer.
-- **Active Carts**: list of the customer’s active carts based on the [Commerce::\$activeCartDuration](configuration.md#activecartduration) setting.
+- **Active Carts**: list of the customer’s active carts based on the [activeCartDuration](configuration.md#activecartduration) setting.
-- **Inactive Carts**: list of the customer’s inactive carts based on the [Commerce::\$activeCartDuration](configuration.md#activecartduration) setting.
+- **Inactive Carts**: list of the customer’s inactive carts based on the [activeCartDuration](configuration.md#activecartduration) setting.
 - **Addresses**: list of the customer’s addresses, which can be edited and deleted.
 - **Subscriptions**: list of the customer's subscriptions.

-The visibility of this tab can be controlled with the [Commerce::\$showCustomerInfoTab](configuration.md#showcustomerinfotab) setting.
-The tab is shown by default.
+This tab is shown by default, but it can be toggled with the [showCustomerInfoTab](configuration.md#showcustomerinfotab) setting.